-This article was published in School Library Journal's April 2014 issue.
+This article was published in School Library Journal's August 2014 issue.
 Subscribe today and save up to 35% off the regular subscription rate.